 Here’s the fun stuff.
 We’re a one-income household since my wife is a stay-at-home-mom to our (now two) children.
 That’s why you didn’t see anything related to daycare in our expenses.
 My salary is on the lower-middle-class side, but we pick up some extra money in a variety of ways.
 Our rental property is one, although we basically break even on it every year.
 After years of thinking that we might move back to that house (it was our primary residence for a few years in graduate school – see A Tale of Two Mortgages), we’re beginning to give up on that idea and are now considering putting it on the market when our tenants’ lease expires later this year.
 To be continued.

 The Royalties / Web category looks impressive, but the reality is a little more complicated.
 Part of it is blog income, though I don’t make that much money from writing content for this site.
 Another part of it is royalties from a couple of technology books that I’ve published.
 A third part is an unexpectedly large federal tax refund (I’ve since adjusted my W-4 withholdings).
-And the last chunk is a few thousand in gifts that I described in my April 2014 post.
+And the last chunk is a few thousand in gifts from family.
 Basically, given my father’s failing health, he has started advancing some of his assets to his heirs since you can’t take it with you.
 I am grateful for the gifts, but I would rather have my father.

 I am impressed that we made over $6,700 in dividends last year.
 In 2013 we earned slightly over $5,000, so this represents a healthy increase.
 I didn’t sell shares of any investments last year, so with each paycheck I keep plowing spare cash into extra shares, which in turn earn more dividends, which reinvest themselves into even more shares, and on and on.
 My hope is that we will earn at least $8,000 in total dividends in 2015, which is a significant number for me consider that’s the exact amount I use to earn in salary per year as a graduate teaching assistant.